grokuku/stable-diffusion/README.md

 ## History
+- **Version 2.0.2** :
+move .cache folder to stable-diffusion/temp to avoid filling unraid's docker.img file.
+(hopefully) fix all the things I broke in the last update :)

 - **Version 2.0.0** :
-Make use of Conda to help managing dependencies.
+Utilize Conda to manage dependencies efficiently.
-Ready for Reactor in Auto1111, SD-Next and ComfyUI.
+Prepared for Reactor in Auto1111, SD-Next, and ComfyUI.
-More common folders merged in the models folder. install scripts splitted for easy maintenance and some fixes
+More common folders merged in the models folder.
+Split install scripts for easier maintenance.
+Implemented various fixes.

+- **Version 1.5.1** :
+Added a fix for Automatic1111/dreambooth

 - **Version 1.5.0** :
 Added StableSwarm and VoltaML